cgfulton/katacoda-openshift/openshift-overview/step2.md

 OpenShift allow to build application in cluster.
-You will create now simple build that will use docker to create simple server.
+You will create build that use docker to create simple server.

 ```
 FROM centos:7